 - Library Media Specialist Component – 15 credits

-3LM 5020 Cataloging and ClassificationThis course will introduce the principles of organization of information and information retrieval systems.
-Topics covered will include organization of print and non-print collections, Dewey Decimal Classification, Library of Congress Classification, Library of Congress and Sears Subject Headings, Anglo-American Cataloging Rules and MARC records.
-Emphasis will be placed on cataloging and classification of school library materials.
+3LM 5020 Cataloging and ClassificationThis course will introduce the principles of organization and curation of information.
+Topics covered will include organization of print and non-print collections, classification systems, and MARC records.
+Emphasis will be placed on how curation of resources impacts student learning.
 Library automation systems and their management, copy cataloging, and trends in technology will also be covered.

 3LM 5030 Reference and ResearchThis course will introduce student to concepts, principles and current developments in reference and information services for the school library/media center.
 This will include the most important and used reference materials in both print and electronic format, evaluation of reference sources, the reference interview, bibliographic instruction, and readers' advisory.